Koalas and Sutherland Shire wildlife corridors

 ______________________

-Sandy Point – the Deadman’s Creek kill zone
+2. Sandy Point – the Deadman’s Creek kill zone

 The Deadman’s Creek kill zone

-The Holsworthy military training base was devastated by fire in 2018.
-Clear-felling of koala habitat at the Moorebank Intermodal Site and the relocation of the new Army Logistics site on Moorebank Rd has further jeopardised koala habitat around the area, forcing them to seek alternative food sources.
+Clear-felling of koala habitat at the Moorebank Intermodal Site and the relocation of the new Army Logistics site on Moorebank Rd has further jeopardised koala habitat around this whole area.

 Heathcote Rd.
 Photo credit: Jason Luke